digitalaardvarks/AudioVideoAnalysis/documentation/getStarted-AVA.md

 (image of video parameters)

+The difference between a **Binary** and a "**Regular**"(unary) filter is that they are two different methods of reducing noise in your video-feed.
+The difference is subtile, but a rule of thumb is that the **binary** filters are usually more "radical" than its **Unary** counterparts.
+The applications source display, or preview window, can help us see this effect more clearly.

+(GIF of different FILTERS on MotionGram)

 **Note**: you can also manipulate the motion/videogram *color* post-recording.

 ## Display parameters

-The application also features several unique display parameters that enables you to view and plot your spectral recordings in various ways.
+The application also features several unique display parameters that enables you to pre-configure and view your spectral recordings in various ways.
 In the applications UI, the **Display** sections features a *RefreshWindow* button (that clears all content from the display window), as well as a *rate* and *grid size* function.

 (image of app display section)